usnistgov/corr-cli/USAGE.md

     $ corrcli watch start
     Launch daemon with ID: e58d5000c5f4

 A watcher daemon is now running.
-To check for running daemons use
+To check for running watcher use

     $ corrcli watch list
        daemon_id  process_id
     e58d5000c5f4        1230

-Note that multiple daemons can run at once and daemons can watch an unlimited number of processes.
-To stop a daemon use,
+Note that multiple watchers can run at once and watchers can watch an unlimited number of processes.
+To stop a watcher use,

     $ corrcli watch stop e58d5000c5f4
     Stopping watchers.